krmnn/krmnn/README.md

   - From building IaC libraries and templates to fully managed platforms
   - Kubernetes (bare-metal, Rancher, EKS) architecture, configuration and optimization, building integrations
   - Code and Deployment Pipelines using GitLab, GitHub, Jenkins
+  - Testing and validating infrastructure components using assertions, snapshot- and integration tests with AWS CDK and terratest

 - **Observability Engineering** (Monitoring, Logging, Alerting)
   - Prometheus, Prometheus Federations, VictoriaMetrics and Grafana for scraping, aggregating, storing and visualizing large amounts of system and application metrics in distributed systems